-still Some state statutes prescribe formulas for determining the amount of a trustee's compensation.
+Some state statutes still for prescribe formulas determining the amount of a trustee's compensation.
 They usually provide that trustees' fees are to be based on specified percentages of the principal or of the income and principal of the trust.
-Normally, the statute in effect at the time the compensation is claimed controls, regardless of when the trust was created.
+Normally, the statute in effect at the time the compensation claimed controls. is regardless of when the trust was created.
 If the trustee has negligible active duties, statutes fixing compensation for trustees are usually held not to apply.
 Furthermore, statutes are normally to be interpreted as allowing the court to authorize additional or reduced compensation if the court determines that the statutory formula would result in a trustee's fee that is unreasonably high or low.